Cats, snake rescued from burning apartment near Boca Raton

 PALM BEACH COUNTY, Fla. — At least one person was taken to the hospital and three animals were rescued after flames broke out at an apartment near Boca Raton on Wednesday morning.

-Palm Beach County Fire Rescue said the fire happened around 6:30 a.m. at a two-story apartment complex in the 6000 block of Boca Colony Drive.
+Palm Beach County Fire Rescue said the fire happened about 6:30 a.m. at a two-story apartment complex in the 6000 block of Boca Colony Drive.

 Video from the scene showed raging flames tearing through the building, and thick smoke shooting into the sky.